 …Steamboat Willie reference?
 Who the hell in your target audience would understand that?
 I mean, yeah that same cartoon was given a slot in Kingdom Hearts, but who watching this movie would really get that?

 Disney Jokes: 12

-Art: The art and animation, sadly, is the same as the TV show, which equals blech.
+Art and Animation: Sadly, the art and animation are the same as the TV show, which equals blech.
 Some aspects such as the reveal of the Hand and the opening of the forty thieves’ hideout are really well done, but it’s nowhere near as fantastic as the first movie.

 Music: The music fares a lot better than most other Disney sequels and is much better than the second movie’s in terms of actual quality of the songs and not earworm-ness.
 Apparently they made an entirely unique score to this movie as well instead of remixing the first movie’s like the second one’s did.
 Good on them.

 Bottom Line: This movie, despite its story problems, is actually a much stronger sequel than Return of Jafar in my opinion.

 Most of the second movie was just dealing with Iago, which was annoying.
 Only the last third or so had any real interesting stuff with Jafar, and even that wasn’t amazing.

 This movie, while still not being amazing, is one of the stronger Disney sequels as a whole.
 It has an interesting story that actually explores something that fans of the first movie may have actually wondered about instead of answering dumb questions like Disney sequels and pretty much sequels in general tend to do.
 I wish we would’ve explored more of Aladdin’s backstory and his relationship with his mother, though.
 Hell, we don’t even know how she died.